 Mapping the Columbia

-The Columbia River Basin comes to life in a new digital atlas produced by Oregon State University cartography students.
+he Columbia River Basin comes to life in a new digital atlas produced by Oregon State University cartography students.
 They have created an iBook — accessible via Apple’s iPad — which combines the look and feel of a traditional paper book with the touch-screen features of a tablet computer.
-Through colorful maps, animations, photos and […]

 Once and Future King

 Meriwether Lewis and William Clark were early witnesses to the majesty that is the salmon in the Pacific Northwest.
 When the explorers first came upon the confluence of the Yakima and Columbia rivers, they observed a scene that was both confusing and awe-inspiring.

 Ocean conditions play a key role in the health of Northwest salmon runs, and scientists at OSU’s Hatfield Marine Science Center are trying to pinpoint why.
 Clearly there are more salmon during cold-water regimes, when strong and persistent upwelling fertilizes the marine food web.